Switching to Edward Mellor Property Management

 Income tax is payable on the net income of the property you are letting.
 It is your responsibility to inform the Inland Revenue of your letting income, regardless of whether you are a resident or non-resident landlord.

-The Inland Revenue have the right to ask your letting agent to disclose the names of all landlords they act on behalf of and we are legally required to provide this information to them.
+The Inland Revenue has the right to ask your letting agent to disclose the names of all landlords they act on behalf of and we are legally required to provide this information to them.

 The expenses you can deduct from letting income (unless it’s under the Rent a Room scheme) include: